transcend-io/encrypt-web-streams/README.md

 ### JS API

 - `init(): Promise<InitOutput>` — asynchronously loads the Wasm module (Node.js build auto-initializes)
-- `createEncryptionStream(key, iv, options?)` — returns a `TransformStream` that encrypts each chunk
+- `createEncryptionStream(key, iv, options?)` — returns a `TransformStream` that encrypts a stream of plaintext data.
-- `createDecryptionStream(key, iv, options?)` — returns a `TransformStream` that decrypts and verifies each chunk
+- `createDecryptionStream(key, iv, options?)` — returns a `TransformStream` that decrypts a stream of encrypted data.

 ## Streaming Usage